ArazalyyevMamet/Hello-world/README.md

 # Hello-world
-This a repository-mysh ))
+This a repository
-Birzatlara  owretjek bolya shu bratok
+Thhis is my git account